-Similar to the sinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that created Flume executes on а thread when the framework calls PollableSourceRunner.start().
+Similar to the SinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that executes on a thread created when the Flume framework calls PollableSourceRunner.start().
 Each configured PollableSource is associated with its own thread that runs a PollingRunner.
 This thread manages the PollableSource's lifecycle, such as starting and stopping.
 A PollableSource implementation must implement the start() and stop() methods that are declared in the LifecycleAware interface.
-The runner of a PollableSource invokes that source's process() method.
-The process() method should check for new data and store it into the Channel as Flume Events.
+The runner of a PollableSource invokes that Source's process() method.
+The process() method should check for new data and store it into the channel as Flume Events.

 Note that there are actually two types of sources.
-The PollableSource was already mentioned.
+The Pollablesource was already mentioned.
 The other is the EventDrivenSource.
-The EventDrivenSource, unlike the PollableSource, must have its own callback mechanism that captures the new data and stores it into the channel.
-The EventDrivenSources are not each driven by their own thread like the PollableSources are.
+The EventDrivenSource, unlike the Pollablesource, must have its own callback mechanism that captures the new data and stores it into the Channel.
+The EventDrivenSources are not each driven by their own thread like the Pollablesources are.
 Below is an example of a custom PollableSource:

 '''

+public class MySource extends AbstractSource implements Configurable, PollableSource {

+private String myProp;

 @Override

 public void configure(Context context) {

 String myProp = context.getString("myProp", "defaultValue");

 // Process the myProp value (e.g. validation, convert to another type, ...)

 // Store myProp for later retrieval by process() method

 this.myProp = myProp;

 }

 @Override

 public void start() {

 // Initialize the connection to the external client

-}

 @Override

 public void stop () {

 // Disconnect from external client and do any additional cleanup

-// (e.g. releasing resources or nulling-out field values) ...
+// (e.g. releasing resources or nulling-out field values) ..

 }

 @Override

 public Status process() throws EventDeliveryException {

 Status status = null;

-// Start transaction

-Channel ch = getChannel();

-Transaction txn = ch.getTransaction();

-txn.begin();

 try {

-// This try clause includes whatever Channel operations you want to do
+// This try clause includes whatever Channel/Event operations you want to do

 // Receive new data

 Event e = getSomeData();

 // Store the Event into this Source's associated Channel(s)

-getChannelProcessor().processEvent(e)

-txn.commit();
+getChannelProcessor().processEvent(e);

 status = Status.READY;

 } catch (Throwable t) {

-txn.rollback();

 // Log exception, handle individual exceptions as needed

 status = Status.BACKOFF;

 // re-throw all Errors

 if (t instanceof Error) {

 throw (Error)t;

-}

 } finally {

 txn.close();

-}

 return status;

 }

 }

 '''